l1dhell/SimpleBankSystem/README.md

 # SimpleBankSystem
-this project was create for my studing
+This project was create for my studing